DavideArcolini/SoftEng_garbageCollector/CODING_PART/UnitTestReport.md

  - Database is reachable
- -id is unique in the DB
+ - id is unique in the DB